5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 # Using unsupported Board-IDs with macOS 11.3 and newer

-OpenCore Legacy Patcher (OCLP) contains Booter and Kernel patches which allow installing, booting and updating macOS Monterey on otherwise unsupported Board-IDs/CPUs.
+OpenCore Legacy Patcher (OCLP) contains Booter and Kernel patches which allow installing, booting and updating macOS Monterey and newer on otherwise unsupported Board-IDs/CPUs.
 Although OCLP's primary aim is to run OpenCore and install macOS on legacy Macs, you can utilize these patches on regular Hackintoshes as well.

 **TABLE of CONTENTS**